Waves and strings in an interacting conformal chiral 2-form theory in six dimensions: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this paper we have presented the first examples of solutions of $6D$ ModMax theory coupled to gravity.
-The problem was motivated by the fact that $6D$ ModMax is a non-linear conformally invariant theory for a chiral 2-form which represents the six-dimensional counterpart of $4D$ ModMax electrodynamics.
 We have concentrated on the study of waves and self-dual black string solutions.
-On the one hand, we analyzed pp-wave, Siklos and Robinson-Trautman spacetimes, determining how the ModMax parameter $\gamma$ affects solutions with $\gamma=0$.
-On the other hand, we also studied black-string configurations and studied how they differ with respect to the associated six-dimensional supergravity solutions.
+On the one hand, we analysed pp-wave, Siklos and Robinson-Trautman spacetimes, determining how the ModMax parameter $\gamma$ affects solutions with $\gamma=0$.
+On the other hand, we studied black-string configurations and how they differ from similar six-dimensional supergravity solutions.
 In particular, we found a static self-dual black string solution and showed that it satisfies the first law of thermodynamics in which the dependence of the ADM mass, temperature and entropy of the black string on the string charge is screened by a factor of $e^{-\gamma/2}$ of the positive ModMax parameter $\gamma$.
 Interestingly enough, the effect of the factor $e^{-\gamma/2}$ in this solution resembles the effect of a constant dilaton $e^{\phi_0}$ in a self-dual string solution of a $6D$ supergravity discussed in \cite{Duff:1993ye,Duff:1996cf}.
 It would be of interest to elaborate on this analogy elsewhere.

-Likewise, there are further intriguing directions to be followed in the future.
-For instance, a non-trivial problem is to find a full-fledged rotating extremal string solution in the Einstein-ModMax system, whose near horizon limit was obtained in \hbox{Section \ref{sec:rotbh}}.
+There are several directions one may take for further study of this theory.
+For instance, a non-trivial problem is to find a fully fledged rotating extremal string solution in the Einstein-ModMax system, whose near horizon limit was obtained in \hbox{Section \ref{sec:rotbh}}.
 Another interesting problem is the full classification of solutions of the Einstein-ModMax system in the class of Robinson-Trautman spacetimes with an aligned chiral three-form field strength, generalizing those obtained for $\gamma=0$ case in \cite{Ortaggio:2014gma}.
 In yet other perspective, there is a solution generating technique developed by Garfinkle and Vachaspati \cite{Garfinkle:1990jq, Garfinkle:1992zj} within the context of supergravities which allows one to add waves to an existing solution possessing a null Killing vector without changing other physical fields.
 The string solution with propagating waves that we found in Subsection \ref{strw} suggests that this method might also be generalized to $6D$ ModMax.